KumapowerLIU/KumapowerLIU.github.io/_pages/about.md

 **I love fishing very much, and my dream is to go fishing in all over China!**
 # 🔥 News
+- *2023.05*: &nbsp;🎉🎉 I will join  Ant Research as an intern, which is supervised by [XuanWang](https://xuanwangvc.github.io/).
+And I will focus on 3D Generation.
+- *2023.05*: &nbsp;🎉🎉 XFormer is accepted by IJCAI2023.
 - *2023.03*: &nbsp;🎉🎉 My new home page is online.